Wisconsin CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Wisconsin CPA License Renewal Requirements

-Wisconsin CPA license holders must renew their licenses biennially, with the cycle occurring from January 1 to December 31.
-The renewal date for CPAs is December 14 of each odd-numbered year.
+Wisconsin CPA license holders must renew their licenses biennially, with the cycle occurring from Jan.
+1 to Dec.
+31. The renewal date for CPAs is Dec.
+14 of each odd-numbered year.
 If you receive your initial license in the months leading up to the renewal date, you are still required to renew your license.
 The license renewal fee is $43.
-All candidates must fulfill the Continuing Professional Education (CPE) credit hours required to apply for license renewal.
+All candidates must fulfill the Continuing Professional Education (CPE) credit hours required to renew their license.

 Wisconsin CPA Continuing Education Requirements

-Wisconsin mandates license holders to obtain at least 80 CPE credits during each two-year reporting period, with no less than 40 credits from formal learning activities, and three credits in ethics.
+Wisconsin mandates license holders to obtain at least 80 CPE credits during each 2-year reporting period, with no less than 40 credits from formal learning activities, and 3 credits in ethics.
 The minimum CPE requirement annually is 20 credits, and you may carry over a maximum of 40 credits per cycle.

 However, the CPE requirements for new licensees who join in the first year of the compliance period are cut in half (i.e., 40 CPE credits, 20 formal learning credits, and 1.5 ethics credits).
 Licensees who join in the second year of the compliance period are exempt from that cycle’s CPE requirements.

-CPE records must be maintained for five years after completing the CPE requirements for the cycle.
+CPE records must be maintained for 5 years after completing the CPE requirements for the cycle.

 Wisconsin CPA Exam: Dates, Score Release, and Scheduling

 Once you meet the Wisconsin CPA Exam requirements, you can apply for the Uniform CPA Exam.
-The CPA Exam is held year-round and follows a continuous testing process.
-After taking your exam, your score will be released within a couple of weeks, in accordance with the CPA Exam score release dates.
+After taking your exam, your score will be released within a couple of weeks, following the CPA Exam score release dates.

 Below is a step-by-step guide on how to apply for and schedule your CPA Exam.